easy-rpa/openframework/examples/email/simple-message-sending/README.md

-# Sending of simple email
+# Sending of simple email message

 Example of process that sends simple email message.

-To run this example it's necessary to specify configuration for email service that is going to be used for message sending.
+##Configuration
 All necessary configuration files can be found in <code>src/main/resources</code> directory.

 **apm_run.properties**